htlin222/garden/content/Follow-up, treatment response and failure of Migraine.md

 ---
 title: Follow-up, treatment response and failure of Migraine
 ---
-# Follow-up, treatment response and failure of Migraine
+sponse and failure of Migraine

 * Use headache calendars
 * Assess effectiveness and adverse events